cjripple/DH110-SEM1F/README.md

 [Please click here to view my heuristic evaluation.](https://github.com/cjripple/DH110-SEM1F/blob/main/assignment01/README.md) This is for the website I will be working on, plus the New York unified courts system website.
 This details certain design criteria that are strong, and shortcomings based on a review against certain criteria.

 [Please click here to view my pilot test.](https://github.com/cjripple/DH110-SEM1F/tree/main/assignment02) This is the first interview I did with a participant, gathering their feedback and initial thoughts on the website.

+## User Research

+[Please click here to view my persona and scenario assignment.](https://github.com/cjripple/DH110-SEM1F/tree/main/assignment04) With this stage, I did research to identify the users and demographics that would be most likely to use this website.
+This feedback would help me keep in mind who I am designing this project for.